Blog: Rolex screw down crown

 The Perregaux and Perret design was impractical to say the least, requiring a fair amount of education and care on the part of the customer if disaster was to be avoided.
 Wilsdorf must have soon realised that this design was not suitable to be released to the public.
-He put on his thinking cap, or more likely got his "technical assistants" working on it, and by October 1926 they had come up with an improved design.
-The patent for this was registered by Wilsdorf on 18 October 1926 as Swiss patent CH 120848, a figure from which is reproduced here.
+He put on his thinking cap, or more likely got his “technical assistants” at Aegler and Spillmann working on it, and by October 1926 they had come up with an improved design.
+The application for a patent for this was registered by Wilsdorf on 18 October 1926 and the patent was granted on 16 June 1927 as Swiss patent CH 120848, a figure from which is reproduced here.

-The clever bit of CH 120848 was that a dog clutch was incorporated into the joint between the stem and the crown, so that the crown could rotate freely while being screwed down and unscrewed from the case, but it became rotationally locked to the stem by the dog clutch when it was clear of the threaded tube on the watch case.
+The clever bit of CH 120848 was that a dog clutch was incorporated between the stem and the crown.
+This allowed the crown to rotate freely while being screwed down and unscrewed from the case, but it became rotationally locked to the stem by the dog clutch when it was clear of the threaded tube on the watch case.
 This meant that the crown could be could be unscrewed at any time to wind the watch or set the hands, and then screwed down onto the case by a right hand thread that would be familiar to any customer.

-Referring to the FIG. 1 from the patent, cylinder 6 is fixed into the crown.
-The base of this cylinder has a square hole 9 in it which I have ringed in red.
-The plug 10 screws on to the end of the winding stem, and has a circular flange 11 to centre it within the cylinder 6 and support the spring 13, and a square section 12 at its base which I have also ringed in red.
+Referring to the FIG. 1 from the patent, a clutch cylinder numbered 6 is fixed into the crown.
+The base of this clutch cylinder has a square hole numbered 9 in it, which I have ringed in red.
+The winding stem has plug 10 screwed onto its upper end.
+This plug has a circular flange 11 to centre it within the clutch cylinder and to support the spring 13, and a square section 12 at its base which I have also ringed in red.

-When the crown is unscrewed from the threaded tube 2, which is fixed into the case wall, it is pushed away from the case by the spring.
-The square section 12 on the stem end plug drops into the square hole 9 in the base of cylinder 6, and the stem and crown are then locked together rotationally as shown in FIG. 2.
+When the crown is unscrewed from the threaded stem tube 2, which is fixed into the case wall, the crown is pushed away from the case by the spring.
+The square hole 9 in the base of clutch cylinder 6 rises to meet the square section 12 on the stem end plug.
+When the square on the plug enters the square hole, the stem and crown are locked together rotationally as shown in FIG. 2.

 As soon as the crown is pushed back towards the case to screw it down, the cylinder is pressed downwards and the square section on the stem pulls free of the square hole in the base of the cylinder.
 The crown is then free to rotate and can be screwed down on to the case without turning the stem.